 First, it requires no thinking.

 Second, out of fear.
 We think, “if the audit plan was appropriate last year, why would it not be this year?”
 In short, we believe it’s safe.
 After all, the engagement partner developed this approach seven years ago.
-But is it safe?
+But is it still safe?

 Suppose the accounts payable clerk realizes he can create fictitious vendors without notice, and his scheme allows him to steal over $10 million over a four-year period.